 Anger at police failures in the investigation into the racist murder of the Afro-Caribbean teenager Stephen Lawrence in 1993, and then the death of a young black man in police custody in 1995, resulted in more protests in Brixton.
 The report into the Stephen Lawrence case, published in 2000, accused the police of being ‘institutionally racist’.
 The police were included in the public services covered by the 2000 Race Relations Act, and the Independent Police Complaints Commission replaced the Police Complaints Authority in 2004.
 The 2000 Race Relations Act also requires public authorities to actively promote equality of opportunity and the elimination of racial discrimination.
 Greater attempts have been made to recruit more black and ethnic minority members into the police.
 But further violent demonstrations took place in Brixton in 2001 following the fatal shooting of an Afro-Caribbean man by police.

 An especially contentious issue is the disproportionate targeting of black individuals, particularly youth, by the justice system.
 In England and Wales, black men are more than three times more likely to be arrested than white men, with the disparities even sharper among black youth: young black people, aged between 10 and 17, appear to be nine times more likely to end up incarcerated in offender institutions than their white peers.
-This is illustrated by the disparity in the controversial practice of stop-and-search: data shows that black people are 9.7 times more likely than white people to be stopped and searched.
+This is illustrated by the disparity in the controversial practice of stop-and-search: data shows that the rate per 1,000 black people was 52.6 were stopped and searched during the year ending March 2021 compared with a rate of 7.5 for white people.
+The rate for black people not identifying as of either African or Caribbean backgrounds was even higher: 158 per 1,000 people were stopped and searched during the same period.
 The inequalities are even more evident with the use of Section 60, a discretionary power that allows police to stop and search in a particular area for a limited period of time without the normal requirements of reasonable suspicion.
-Black people are 40 times more likely to undergo a Section 60 search than white people.
+Ethnic minority and black people were respectively 6.2 and 14 times more likely to undergo a Section 60 search in 2020-2021 than white people.